ruuda/rcl/README.md

 ## Getting started

-See [the manual](https://docs.ruuda.nl/rcl/) for more information.
+There are examples and a browser-based interactive demo at [rcl-lang.org](https://rcl-lang.org).
+For more detailed information, [the manual](https://docs.ruuda.nl/rcl/) is the best resource.
 The most useful chapters to get started:

  * [Installation](https://docs.ruuda.nl/rcl/installation/)
  * [Tutorial](https://docs.ruuda.nl/rcl/tutorial/)